 The work plan template (see Attachment D) provided by DBH is required.
-The work plan describes key activities and tasks to successfully meet grant deliverables.
-The work plan should align with the Project Description narrative under Application Requirements.
+The work plan describes key activities and tasks to successfully recruit, train, and supervise high school students to work in schools as leaders, advocates, and peer educators.
 The activities and tasks should be organized chronologically, and each should have an identified responsible staff, target completion date, and associated output.